 The main re-calculation is due to changes in fuel consumption for industrial and construction mobile machinery affecting 1A2gvii arising from the re-allocation of changed gas oil activity data in DUKES.
 The changes to this sector are made to retain fuel mass balance with DUKES and are affected by changes made to other sectors using gas oil.

 Other re-calculations arise from:

-- Revision to DUKES gas oil consumed in agriculture for years 2017 and 2018 which is as a driver for the agricultural machinery sector. - Revision to ONS construction output data from 1997.
+Revision to DUKES gas oil consumed in agriculture for years 2017 and 2018 which is as a driver for the agricultural machinery sector.